microsoft/sarif-tutorials/docs/2-Basics.md

 #### <a id="phys-log-loc"></a>Physical and logical locations

 SARIF supports two kinds of locations: physical and logical.
+A <a href="5.2-Glossary.md#physical-location">_physical location_</a>
-A _physical location_ describes a location with respect to some programming artifact, for example, a range of lines in a source file or a byte range in an executable file.
+describes a location with respect to some programming artifact, for example, a range of lines in a source file or a byte range in an executable file.
+A <a href="5.2-Glossary.md#logical-location">_logical location_
-A _logical location_ describes a location by name, without reference to a programming artifact, for example the name of a method within a class within a namespace.
+describes a location by name, without reference to a programming artifact, for example the name of a method within a class within a namespace.

 SARIF supports logical locations for two reasons: